 Srihari suggested that the CSM should first understand which all features will help the customer achieve his/her first goal and then teach only those features.

 Agreeing with Srihari, Apoorva added that only those new features which help the customers achieve their goals should be taught.

 According to Rajiv, customers should be divided into cohorts depending on what their goals are.
 Based on the use cases, each cohort should be taught only those features that will help them achieve their goals.

-Should there be multiple onboarding process?
+Should there be multiple onboarding processes?

 According to Apoorva, different personalities need to be tackled differently.
 Some need detailed explanations while others need access to the documents.
-Someone may want to read the documents and start using the product on their own while others need basic hand holding.
+Someone may want to read the documents and start using the product on their own while others need basic hand-holding.